 "Course Material" is documentation and material used in the Services.

-“Customer” is the individual, company or organization placing an order for Products or Services with defibshop INC or requesting information from defibshop INC.
+“Customer” is the individual, company or organization placing an order for Products or Services with defibshop or requesting information from defibshop.

 “Digital Content” is any material made available at www.thedefibshop.com or related websites via the internet and provided in respect of the Services.

 “Intellectual Property Rights” are all patents, rights to inventions, utility models, copyright and related rights, trademarks, service marks, trade, business and domain names, rights in trade dress or get-up, rights in goodwill or to sue for passing off, unfair competition rights, rights in designs, rights in computer software, database rights, topography rights, moral rights, rights in confidential information (including know-how and trade secrets) and any other intellectual property rights, in each case whether registered or unregistered and including all applications for and renewals or extensions of such rights, and all similar or equivalent rights or forms of protection in any part of the world.

 "Manufacturer" is the Third Party manufacturer of the Products.